Rufat Abdullazade

-Rufat Shahin oglu Abdullazade (Rüfət Şahin oğlu Abdullazadə; born on 17 January 2001) is an Azerbaijani professional footballer who plays as a midfielder for NK Varaždin in the Croatian Football League and the Azerbaijan national team.
+Rufat Shahin oglu Abdullazade (Rüfət Şahin oğlu Abdullazadə; born on 17 January 2001) is an Azerbaijani professional footballer who plays as a midfielder for Hapoel Ironi Kiryat Shmona loan from Varaždin and the Azerbaijan national team.

 Career

 Club

 On 4 November 2017, Abdullazade made his debut in the Azerbaijan Premier League for Sumgayit, in a match against Keşla.

 On 20 July 2025, Abdullazade signed with contract Croatian side NK Varaždin.